AmitThakur/amitthakur.github.io/about.md

 I'm Amit Thakur.

-I'm a software engineer by profession and currently work at Thermo Fisher Scientific - Cloud applications team.
+I'm a software engineer by profession and currently work at Thermo Fisher Scientific - Cloud applications team, at Bengaluru, India.
 In my free time, I work on my own project, [FeedPlayr](http://feedplayr.com).

 Previously, I worked for Infosys for a two and half years at Bengaluru, India as a Systems Engineer.